AppImage/docs.appimage.org/source/user-guide/quickstart.rst

 What is an AppImage?
 --------------------

-An AppImage is a downloadable file for Linux that contains an application and everything the application needs to run on all modern Linux distribution versions (e.g. libraries, icons and fonts).
+An AppImage is a downloadable file for Linux that contains |appimage_content|.

 The AppImage format is standardized.
 However, the specification doesn't define to compile applications in a specific way: It's not a build system, but rather like a ``.zip`` file, just that the application data is bundled in a specific way.

-.. _ref-how-to-run-appimage:
+.. _how-to-run-appimage:

 How to run an AppImage
 ----------------------